Elvis Christmas songs playlist for 1957 Elvis’ Christmas album

-One of the songs on the album was a source of controversy when it was released in October 1957.
-The composer of “White Christmas,” Irving Berlin, did not like Presley’s version of the song and tried to get it banned from radio stations across the country.
+Surprisingly, Elvis’ version of “White Christmas” was a source of controversy when it was released in October 1957.
+The composer of the song, Irving Berlin, did not like Presley’s version of the song and tried to get it banned from radio stations across the country.
 Presley sang the song in the same style as The Drifters R&B version.
-However, The Drifters rendition did not cause as much controversy because it was only played on black radio stations.
+Click here to read more about the controversy.

 Just wonder… When checking this story a couple of years ago, several sources could tell us that the story about Irving Berlins wish to ban the song is just a story, fake news if we should use todays language…